 THE ALTERNATE DAY METHOD: FAST EVERY OTHER DAY

-- Similar to the Eat-Stop-Eat regimen and the Crescendo method
+- Alternate Day fasting is similar to the Eat-Stop-Eat regimen and the Crescendo method

 - There are several ways to fast as far as chosen hours go